-The process of solving the consumer knapsack Co, in Step 2.1, uses an arbitrary MMKP approximation algorithm to find a solution that only considers the consumer's budget.
+The method solveMKPCostOnly uses an arbitrary MMKP approximation algorithm to find a solution that only considers the consumer's budget.
 This approach is similar to asking "what would the best possible solution look like if there were unlimited produced/consumed resources."
-Once ASCENT has this idealized consumer solution, it calculates a heuristic for assigning a value to producer solutions.
+Once ASCENT has this idealized consumer solution, it calculates a metric for assigning a value to producer solutions.

-ASCENT leverages a commonly used type of metric from prior work on MMKPs to assign values for ranking potential solutions [2, 26, 30].
-The heuristic that ASCENT uses to assign value to producer items is: how valuable are the resources of a producer item to the idealized consumer solution.
-This heuristic is calculated as a set of values for the V_r variables in Step 2.2 of Figure 6.
-We calculate the value of a resource as the amount of the resource consumed by the idealized consumer solution divided by the sum of the total resources consumed by the solution.
-In Step 2.3 of Figure 6, the resource ratios (V_r values) are known and each item in the producer MMKP problem is assigned a value by multiplying each of its provided resource values by the corresponding ratio and summing the results.
+The metric that ASCENT uses to assign value to producer items is: how valuable are the resources of a producer item to the idealized consumer solution.
+This metric is calculated by the calculateResourceRatios method call in code listing (3) of Figure 7.
+We calculate the value of a resource as the amount of the resource consumed by the idealized consumer solution divided by the sum of the total resources consumed by the overall solution: